-Following the success and strong interest in Flystrike field lab, we're excited to launch a new field lab learning network on this topic.
+Following the success and strong interest in the Flystrike field lab, we're excited to launch a new field lab learning network on this topic.
 This will create space for sharing experiences, ideas and practical solutions, while supporting fresh on-farm research to build knowledge and improve understanding and practices.

 As part of the learning network we will be inviting farmers to take part in trials, as well as drawing experiences and learnings from others around the country.

-Building on the Flystrike field lab, this Field lab learning network will support farmers to explore a whole‑health, integrated approach to pest management.
+Building on the Flystrike field lab, this field lab learning network will support farmers to explore a whole‑health, integrated approach to pest management.
 The original trial showed that a graded scale of natural preventatives, backed by a decision‑tree, can work effectively across many flocks, with natural treatments also performing well on existing strike patches.
 The Learning Network expands this work to help farmers reduce routine chemical use, while sharing real‑world experience of natural alternatives.

 We're grateful to the Rothschild Foundation for funding this learning network.